parzanini/TUSBank/README.md

 -Improvements to methods check balance, withdraw and deposit -All bank employee methods are created and worked, but tests are not done yet -Many other small improvements to the code

+29/11/2023

+-All methods created but testing are still required -After testing, error handling will be added -Overdraft method is not created yet